rhaulcy/wtp-eecs-2018/pset4/README.md

 Once you are done, you can run the code to check your answers.

 ### 2. Exponentials - `exponential.py`
 Imagine  that  the `**` operator  for  numbers  has  now  been  removed  from  the  Python  programming  language.
-Write  a  program in  that  prompts  the  user  for  a  base  and  an  exponent  and  uses  a `for` loop  to  calculate `base**exp`.
+Open `exponential.py` and write  a  program that  prompts  the  user  for  a  base  and  an  exponent  and  uses  a `for` loop  to  calculate `base**exp`.

 We  will  assume  the  user  types  in  a  positive  integer.
 (You  don’t  need  to  handle  other  cases.)